-Reviews are one of the main ways that students can leave public feedback for other students.
-Instructors can view all reviews using a dashboard in the Instructor tab.
+Reviews are one of the main ways that students can leave public feedback on a course for other students to see.
+This article explains how instructors can view all reviews using the Reviews dashboard in the Instructor tab.

 Once you click “Post Response”, your response will be posted on the course landing page.
 You can edit or delete a response at any time.

-For a course, only one review per student is publicly visible.
+For each course, only one review per student is publicly visible.
 This means that once a student updates the review, your response will no longer appear on the course landing page.

 You can view the attribute-level feedback a specific student leaves for your course, in the reviews section of the instructor dashboard.
 If a green, plus sign appears beside the feedback, then this indicates that the student believes the course includes that attribute.
 If a red negative sign appears, however, then the student indicated the course did not include it.
 If a question mark appears, then the student did not select yes or no.